Lunar: Silver Star Harmony: Release

 Xseed Games acquired the publishing rights of Lunar: Silver Star Harmony for North America; originally set to be released on February 12, 2010, the game was later delayed until February 23, then March 2.
 At release, a limited edition of the game was also available, which includes a soundtrack CD and full set of bromides featuring the female characters.

 Reception

 The game received a score of 80/100 suggesting "favorable" reviews on Metacritic.

-David Clayman of IGN gave the game a 8.2/10, praising the remake's visuals, as well it's writing and story, but felt the combat system "shows its age and will eventually bore some players[...] used to the more complicated or action-based battle systems found in Crisis Core or Dissidia [and] might be surprised by Lunar's simplicity."
+David Clayman of IGN gave the game a 8.2/10, praising the remake's visuals, as well it's writing and story, but felt the combat system "shows its age and will eventually bore some players[...] used to the more complicated or action-based battle systems found in Crisis Core or Dissidia [and] might be surprised by Lunars simplicity."